nancylee1/FinalProject.ASP.NET.CoreMVC-LoveLeeLuxWebStore/README.md

 <h2>What is LoveLeeLux?</h2>

 My Final Project - LoveLeeLux Fashion Store, is a project only (not for real use) consignment store for Administrator use to manage their website.
 LoveLeeLux sells high end luxury accessories from different designers.
-The website uses the Microsoft.NET 6.0 framework that includes ORM Dapper, MySQL database, and Razor Syntax using C#, JavaScript, HTML, CSS, Bootstrap, and Toastr to view Products in my Inventory, create, update, and delete them - working synchronously with MySQL database.
+The website uses the Microsoft.NET 6.0 framework that includes CRUD functionality, ORM Dapper, MySQL database, and Razor Syntax using C#, JavaScript, HTML, CSS, Bootstrap, and Toastr to view Products in my Inventory, create, update, and delete them - working synchronously with MySQL database.

 <h2>What coding languages are used?</h2>